-This result has applications in the statistical inference of dynamical systems, which was recently reviewed by [15].
+This result has applications in the statistical inference of dynamical systems, which was recently reviewed by McGoff et al. (2015).
 This area of research is especially focused on statistical inference (i.e learning) of stationary ergodic processes.
 Furthermore, we can use this result in the context of reinforcement learning (RL) and optimal control.
 We envisage an agent operating under a given policy in the parlance of reinforcement learning or control in the parlance of control theory that generates a sequence of (reward, action, observation) triples $z_k = (r_k, a_k, \omega_k)$.
 Then the functional V that maps previous (reward, action, observation) triples \ldots, z{k-2}, z{k-1} to rewards z_k models the reward functional arbitrarily well.
 The set up does not assume the RL problem is Markovian, and allows for a continuous state space.

-Our second novel result generalises the first, and encompasses the case where the functional V is the value functional of a stochastic control process, or Partially Observed Markov Decision Process (POMDP).
+Our second novel result generalises the first, and encompasses the case where the functional V is the value functional of a stochastic control process, or partially observed Markov Decision Process (MDP).
 By training an ESN to approximate the value functional, we establish a stepping stone toward developing an offline reinforcement learning algorithm supported by an ESN that can solve a large class of control problems.
 Moreover, since ESNs are recurrent, they can be used for non-Markovian problems, where a reinforcement learning agent must exploit its memory of past observations, actions and rewards.
 Our third result is presented in the context of building an online reinforcement algorithm that can, under certain conditions, determine the optimal value function for a given policy.
+We demonstrate some of these theoretical results numerically on two examples.
+The first is a deterministic game which we call 'Bee World'.
+The goal of the game for the bee is to navigate a time varying distribution of nectar in order to maximise the total future discounted value of the nectar acquired over all future time.
+The bee does not have access to the entire state space, and only observes the nectar it collects at each moment in time.
+The problem is therefore a partially observed Markov Decision Process which requires memory of the past to solve.
+We demonstrate how a simple and easily-configurable reinforcement learning algorithm supported by an ESN can learn to play Bee World with respectable skill.